Kapo179/django-taskmanager/README.md

   - `[commit-hash]`: **Add Bootstrap** for styling the base templates and form elements.
   - `[commit-hash]`: **Create a dashboard** pulling tasks by due date, assigned user, and status.

-> *Comment highlight:*
-> *“The CRUD functionality looks great, but we need a more intuitive way to visualize tasks—a Kanban board might be perfect in the next sprint!”*

 ### Sprint 3: Kanban Board & Rich Text Editing
 - **Duration**: 2 weeks